Ranking Top 10 Legnthiest NASCAR Tracks

 It has also hosted historic motorsports festivals, namely IndyCar Series, AMA Superbike, and FIA World Touring Car Championship.

-The following top NASCAR track with a length of 2-mile is the D-shaped oval Speedway, the Auto Club Speedway.
+Another top NASCAR track for 2 miles is the D-shaped oval Speedway, the Next Gen California.
 It is located in Fontana, California.
 It was initially opened in 1997 as California Speedway.

 The fans also call the Speedway “The AutoClub.”
 The International Speedway Corporation operates Auto Club Speedway.
 Since 1997, the Speedway has been hosting NASCAR racing annually.

 The AutoClub has 14-degree turns, 11-degree front stretch, and 3-degree backstretch banking.
-It also has four different courses, the interior test circuit, sports car course, motorcycle course, and the drag strip.
+It also has four courses: the interior test circuit, sports car course, motorcycle course, and drag strip.

 The Speedway is home to the NASCAR Cup Series, Xfinity Series, and ChampCar Endurance Series.
 It has a seating capacity of 68,000.
 Additionally, it has 28 skyboxes which make the total seating capacity 122,000.